 2. Mere Sajan Hai Us Paar – Bandini (1963) / Lyrics – Shailendra

 A similar situation as the above song, with Nutan again.
 But this time it’s not romantic.
 She is in dilemma whether to go on with a comfortable life with Dharmendra or go for her love Ashok Kumar whom she sees accidentally and incidentally after a long interval.
 The song underlines the psychological and emotional struggle she’s going through.
 Again Burman da correctly chose himself as a singer, his voice suits perfectly for the situation.

 3. Wahan Kaun Hai Tera – Guide (1965) / Lyrics – Shailendra

 Perhaps one of the best picturised credits song, well sung by Burman da.
 A truly philosophical song, that tells entire journey of Dev Anand’s character.
 I always get goosebumps when I listen to it.

 4. Meri Duniya Hai Maa – Talash (1969) / Lyrics – Majrooh

 Talash was much awaited film with high expectations, with a alleged budget of one crore.
 Only Burman da’s music withstood the expectations.
 The credits song again, that can be said to underline the central theme of the movie.

 5. Doli Mein Bithai Ke – Amar Prem (1972) / Music – R D Burman, Lyrics – Anand Bakshi

 He sang for his son, this time a song that depicts the journey of the female character in the movie.
 And it’s again a credits song.
 The pain in his voice can be felt, that enhances the lyrics.

 Mehfil Mein Meri claims no credit to any image or song, posted on the site.
 The images belong to their original owners.
-The songs links are shared from YouTube for the music lovers, the copyrights of the songs rest with their respective owners.
+The songs links are shared from YouTube for the listening convenience of music lovers, the copyrights of the songs rest with their respective owners, producers and music companies.